NFDI4BIOIMAGE/training/_sources/content_types/slides.md

 Leukocyte extravasation is a critical component of the innate immune response, while circulating tumour cell extravasation is a crucial step in metastasis formation.
 Despite their importance, these extravasation mechanisms remain incompletely understood.
 In this talk, Guillaume Jacquemet presents a novel imaging framework that integrates microfluidics with high-speed, label-free imaging to study the arrest of pancreatic cancer cells (PDAC) on human endothelial layers under physiological flow conditions.

-Tags: Deep Learning, Microscopy Image Analysis
+Tags: Artificial Intelligence, Bioimage Analysis

-Content type: Youtube Video, Slides
+Content type: Video, Slides

 [https://www.youtube.com/watch?v=KTdZBgSCYJQ](https://www.youtube.com/watch?v=KTdZBgSCYJQ)